nicolgit/whoiswho/README.md

 			}
 			```

-	 2. **WhoIsWho identity Backend**, exposes API to the frontend.
+	 2. **WhoIsWho Identity Backend**, exposes API to the frontend.
 This principal can be assigned to the Azure Resources (ex.Subscription,Resource Group, AppService, etc.) that you want the solution will index:
 		``` bash
 		az ad sp create-for-rbac --name {appRegistrationName} --years {numberOfTheYearOfExpirationForGeneratedPassword} --skip-assignment
 		```